BEST USE OF A STANDARD SHEET OF SANDPAPER

 Hollowing out inside of the bowl

 Using a McNaughton system to core out two or three additional bowls from one blank is ideal but that’s a process best learned from a master turner.
 Mike Mahoney is the best authority on coring out bowls and Richard Raffan also gives a good account of how it’s done.
 The $285 you’ll need to spend is worth it but, you can live without it when you are just starting out.
 Drilling a center hole to gauge how deep you want to hollow is a good idea and it makes getting started a bit easier.
-Always cut from lager to small as you hollow the bowl.
+Always cut from larger to smaller as you hollow the bowl.
 As the bowl dries the rim will distort more than the base.
 Leaving the rim thicker than the base will give you the necessary wall thickness to preserve the depth of the bowl you originally planned on.
 If you find the bowl has warped beyond your available rim thickness all is not lost, you just cut the rim down until you have enough wall thickness to work with.
 A wall thickness 10% of the bowl width is the rule of thumb.

 It doesn’t hurt to knock off the sharp edges on the inside and outside of the rim and I’ve heard it helps prevent the rim from splitting.
 I also turn a rabbit in the bottom of the bowl for reverse chucking.
 Again, I eyeball how wide to cut the rabbit in the pursuit of my motto, “less time measuring is more time for turning”, and if I’ve made a good guess I can remind myself of how wonderful I am (self congratulation is balanced by the dejection that comes after you turn through the bottom of a bowl or when the bowl explodes in your face as your finishing off the rim).